lamdan0901/audio-listener-ai/README.md

 A simple AI application that listens to audio and answers questions using speech-to-text and AI processing.

+## System Design Documentation

+This repository includes comprehensive system design documentation:

+- **[AudioListenerAI_SoftwareDesign.md](AudioListenerAI_SoftwareDesign.md)**: The main software design document that provides a detailed analysis of the system architecture, components, data flow, and design patterns.

+- **[diagrams/](diagrams/)**: A folder containing various diagrams that illustrate the architecture, components, and behavior of the system, including class diagrams, sequence diagrams, component diagrams, and more.

 ## Features

 - Record audio from your microphone